AECOMGermantown/AECOMGermantown.github.io/README.md

 Usability Tester - Raqulle Carter
 DevOps Engineer - Manuel Sanchez

+Through an iterative process we identified the best fit open-source technology tool chain to support development, with a focus on automation and continuous integration.
+The following tool chain was setup for the prototype project

+- WebStorm IDE for JavaScript, CSS & HTML prototype development
+- Leaflet/Mapbox as an open source mapping API
+- Jenkins for continous integration
+- Gulp for compilation and builds
+- Karma, Jasmine, Sinon, and Protractor as a set of automated unit testing for JavaScript and Angular
+-

 Day 1:
 9:30 am  - Initial Kick-off meeting with team to discuss the scope of work and initial ideas, materials to review, etc.